-In our exploration of temperate food forest layers, we’ve been taking a closer look at each of the 7 layers; what we can plant there and how to design each layer for optimum results across the whole garden.
+In our exploration of temperate food forest layers, we’ve been taking a closer look at each of the seven layers, what we can plant there, and how to design each layer for optimum results across the whole garden.

 In this article, we’ll be looking at tree crops, big and small… the roles they play and how we can incorporate them within the rest of the ecosystem that makes up the forest garden.